solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 death increases if the network has too many simultaneously infected nodes.
 With 10000 persons, the simulator runs without any optimizations at roughly 1 second per tick.
 Since the simulator runs for roughly 50 ticks before nobody is infected anymore, this is fast enough.
-Note that the processes are not run concurrently.
+Note that the processes are not executed
+concurrently: each process is sent a message, then that process is waited for a reply before sending a message to the next process.

 ```elixir
 def step(self) do